LauritsSkov/Introgression-detection/README.md

-    -out                outputfile (default is a file named trained.json) -window_size        size of bins (default is 1000 bp) -haploid            Change from using diploid data to haploid data (default is diploid)
+    -out                outputfile (default is a file named trained.json) -window_size        size of bins (default is 1000 bp) -haploid            Change from using diploid data to haploid data (default is diploid) -epsilon            Minimum change in log-likelihood for model convergence (default is 1e-3) -max_iterations     Maximum number of iterations before convergence (default is 1000)

 > decode
     -obs                [required] file with observation data